-As a frequent viewer of TLC's 90 Day Fiance franchise, I've been a frustrated user of their TLC Go application.
+As a frequent viewer of TLC's 90 Day Fiance franchise, I've become a frustrated user of their TLC Go application.
 The application feels cluttered, and difficult to navigate.
-Although there are many things I would like to change about this application's design, I chose to focus on the issue of navigation and organization and explored some alternatives to the current design that have the potential to improve usability.
+Although there are many things I would like to change about TLC Go's design, I chose to focus on improving navigation and organization and exploring new features to drive a more personalized user experience.

 This project is more focused on reorganization of content and therefore limited to exploration and wireframing.
 There's a lot of potential for it to be developed further, especially in terms of visual design and interface.

 Complete a thorough audit of the TLC application

 Compare to competitor streaming applications from other media brands, outlining what each app did better or worse

 Use an impact matrix to focus in on one specific design element that will have a large impact on the overall usability of the app, the navigation

 Outline how navigation elements and links are organized within TLC Go and compare to competitors, selecting effective design trends that can be applied to TLC's UI

 Consider possible next steps for refining the wireframes and UI

 Effectively organize information within the TLC Go streaming application and add features to personalize the user experience.